-These decoupage baubles are actually a Nordic Christmas decoration, as I used my favourite Marimekko paper napkins for the decoupage.
+These decoupage baubles are a Nordic Christmas decoration, as I used my favourite Marimekko paper napkins for the decoupage.

 What You Need To Decoupage Baubles